MileHacker Logo

 • Photography: Sensitive in Mbuji-Mayi.
 Ask permission before photographing people or private property.
 Avoid government buildings or security forces.

-• Market Exploration: Best during morning hours for peak activity.
-Be aware of belongings in crowded areas.
+• Market Exploration: Best during in the morning for peak activity.
+Be aware of personal items in crowded areas.

 Museums & Cultural Institutions